Skip to content

 My journey may be different from yours.
 Some of you are young and continued your education right out of high school and headed to a university to make your own way in the world.

-Since coming back to ECC in 2018, I have accomplished more than I could have imagined.
+Since returning to ECC in 2018, I have accomplished more than I could have imagined.
 I have been on the cover of ECC's IMPACT magazine and featured in the Chicago Tribune.
 I had my graduate essay published.
 I was featured on the cover and interviewed for a national magazine called "The Welder."
-I was a guest speaker for Women in Management, an organization that features the top women in their respective fields at a monthly luncheon.
+At a monthly luncheon, I was a guest speaker for Women in Management, an organization that features the top women in their respective fields.
 My photo hangs on the walls of this campus.
 I'm a member of Phi Theta Kappa, even though I almost didn't graduate high school, and I'm currently employed as a welder at a company with room to grow.

 I don't tell you this to brag.
-I tell you this because three years ago, this wasn't even a dream.
-I walked into the program knowing nothing about welding and was very lost in my own life and have walked out as a completely different person.
+I tell you this because this wasn't even a dream three years ago.
+I walked into the program knowing nothing about welding and was lost in my life.
+I have walked out as a completely different person.
 I have grown beyond words.
-I owe the majority of this to my support system and the instructors in the welding program.
-Every day, I walked into class, and they were ready to teach us.
+I owe most of this to my support system and the instructors in the welding program.
+I walked into class every day, and they were ready to teach us.
 They were energetic and encouraging, and you could see their passion for what they did, and it made me want to work harder.
 It made me excited to wake up every day and go to class.
-They have instilled that passion in me that I will carry with me for the rest of my life.
+They have instilled that passion I will carry for the rest of my life.

 Looking back now, the paths I took weren't really wrong.
 They eventually led me right where I needed to be.
-My "failures" were not really failures; they were times that I needed to look within myself and grow.
-It may have hurt at the time that it didn't work out.
+My "failures" were not really failures; they were times when I needed to look within myself and grow.
+It may have hurt then, but it didn't work out.
 But life has a funny way of not letting things work out if they aren't meant to be.
-I would not have been the student I have been for the last three years had I taken this program any sooner in my life.
-We all make decisions, and every decision has a consequence, whether good or bad.
+I would not have been the student I have been for the last three years had I taken this program any sooner.
+We all make decisions, and every decision has a good or bad consequence.
 We have to weigh out the risk.
-I took the risk of going back to school with three children and putting the majority of the financial burden on my husband.
+I took the risk of going back to school with three children and putting most of the financial burden on my husband.
 We took that risk, and it has more than paid off.
-Regardless of where you are in your life, every choice you make is leading you to where you need to be.
-You just need to find the right path and fight to stay on it.
+Regardless of where you are, every choice you make leads you to where you need to be.
+You must find the right path and fight to stay on it.

 Taryn White, Carpentersville